At Shanghai vigil, bold shout for change preceded crackdown

 “Once one person opens their mouth, everyone else dares to speak,” said a protester who initially kept quiet.
 After hearing people say, “Xi Jinping, step down,” he felt braver and pushed things further by cursing him.
 Others shouted slurs.

+Many blamed Xi, who personally led the way on pandemic policies, for China’s harsh approach.

-Fearful of a crackdown, some in the crowd left, including Marco.
+But fearful of a crackdown, some in the crowd left, including Marco.
 “There were more and more police,” he said.
 “I was a coward.”

 Shortly after 3 a.m., police swung into action.